danjac/radiofeed-app/README.md

 If your system uses an older version of Python and/or Node, consider using [pyenv](https://github.com/pyenv/pyenv) and [nvm](https://github.com/nvm-sh/nvm).

-For ease of local development a `docker-compose` file is provided which includes Docker images:
+For ease of local development a `docker-compose.yml` file is provided which includes Docker images:

 * PostgreSQL
 * Redis